 What Options Are There for Xbox One and Bluetooth Headsets?

-It would seem logical – whether want to use bluetooth headphones as a mic, or for in game sound, it’s always nice being able to use a device you already own.
+It would seem logical that Microsoft would allow– whether want to use Bluetooth headphones as a mic or for in-game sound, or both.
+It’s always nice being able to use a device you already own.

 The good news is if you play by Microsoft’s rules, or use a workaround below, you can get a pretty decent wireless headphone or headset experience for gaming on your Xbox One.

-Buy an Xbox Headset Adapter and Gaming Headset
+Buy an Xbox One Headset Adapter and Gaming Headset

-There are numerous headsets available on Amazon that are plug and play, and also double as a PC gaming headset, amongst other things.
+There are numerous headsets available on Amazon that are plug and play, and also double as a PC gaming headset, and traditional stereo headset, amongst other things.